-This course is designed to provide a comprehensive overview of the key issues and arguments within the field of environmental ethics.
+Provides a comprehensive overview of the key issues and arguments within the field of environmental ethics.
 The course will begin with an examination of some basic issues in metaethics and normative ethical theory and then go on to analyze several kinds of ethical arguments for animal rights and environmental protection.
 We will also study major environmental movements, such as deep ecology, social ecology, ecofeminism and the environmental justice movement.
 Finally we will consider selected public policy issues such as habitat preservation, land-use management, or pollution abatement specifically as they arise in New Jersey.